jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 ## Summary
-When we consider signups, usage, and paid conversions, Buffer's core markets are the US, UK, Canada, and Australia.
+When we consider signups, usage, and paid conversions, Buffer's core markets are the US, UK, Canada, Australia, and possibly France.

 Buffer gets a lot of signups and usage from India, but relatively few paid conversions.
-Other countries in which we see existing usage but relatively low conversion include France, Brazil, Bangladesh, and the Philippines.
+It seems like there is an opportunity here given India's size and usage of Buffer.
+Brazil is another country with a low paid conversion rate that contributes a relatively large number of signups.

-Countries that have high conversion rates but relatively low signup numbers include South Africa, Belgium, Norway, New Zealand, Switzerland, Denmark, Finland, Ireland, and Germany.
+Countries that have high conversion rates but relatively low signup numbers include New Zealand, Ireland, Colombia, Australia, and Switzerland.

-Given that many citizens of European countries speak English, I'd recommend exploring translating site content into Spanish, Portuguese, and French.
-This could help us expand into markets with existing demand but relatively low conversion rates, like Brazil, the Philippines, and France.
+Given that many citizens of European countries speak English, I'd recommend exploring translating site content into Spanish and French.
+This could help us expand into markets with existing demand but relatively low conversion rates like the Philippines.

-We could also consider German for Germany, Switzerland, and Austria, but people from these country may be more likely to already speak English.
+It might also be worth targeting countries with high conversion rates and lower signup numbers like Australia, New Zealand, and Ireland.

 ___